Isaiahcmd/Isaiahcmd.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:RadioMaster 5000mAh 2S 7.4V Li-ion Battery**

-**Rationale:** The RadioMaster 5000mAh 2S 7.4V Li-ion Battery with XT30 Connector will be used for its long battery life and compact nature.
+**Rationale:** 16-00030 AC/DC WALL MOUNT ADAPTER 12V 6W, will be used for its convenience and easy of use.

 **Connector Header**